guleedali/guleedali-guleedali.github.io/_news/announcement_2.md

 5. The interplay between tectonics, volcanism, and climate

 These themes reflect current directions, not the limits of where we can go.
 Students are encouraged to explore, bring their own questions, and help shape new research directions for the group.

+Interested applicants should apply through the Stony Brook Geosciences portal by January 15.
+Prospective students are welcome to email with questions and their scientific interests.
+I am happy to meet virtually, and I can also meet in person at the AGU Annual Meeting in New Orleans.

+Guleed Ali (guleed.ali@stonybrook.edu).